-As a scientist, you have probably come across the use of single-cell sequencing in your field.
+As a scientist, you have probably come across single-cell sequencing in your field.
 But what is it exactly?
-And also how can you apply it to your research, which technology should you choose, and what do you need to think about before starting your project?
+How can you apply it to your research?
+Which technology should you choose?
+And what do you need to consider before you launch your project?

 This single-cell sequencing guide answers all these questions and more.

 - What is single-cell RNA sequencing?

 - Where does single-cell RNA sequencing come from?

 - What are key concepts of single-cell sequencing?

 - What are common applications of single-cell sequencing?